luketervit/luketervit/README.md

 ## 🏆 Achievements
 - 💯 On track to achieve a First Class degree in Computer Science
-- 👨‍💻 Co-authored Java code repositories with over 2,000 lines of code responsible for the marking of ~200 students work
+- 👨‍💻 Co-authored Java code repositories with over 2,000 lines of code creating a framework for students to impelement their courseworks

 <details>
   <summary>📈 GitHub Stats Details</summary>